silverstripe/silverstripe-omnipay/docs/en/index.md

 On-site gateways require credit card details to be gathered on the application site, and off-site credit card details are gathered on another 3rd party website.

-For off-site gateways, redirects **back** from the external gateway will first to to `PaymentGatewayController`, and then again redirect the user to your application.
+For off-site gateways, redirects **back** from the external gateway will first go to `PaymentGatewayController`, and then again redirect the user to your application.
 The user won't notice the redirect to `PaymentGatewayController`.

 ## Responsibilities